 Dr. Augustine M.K.
 Choi's laboratory made the seminal discovery that CO, a noxious gas, known to be lethal at high doses or due to environmental exposure, can have potent biological effects at physiological concentration.
 His laboratory has led the investigative community in revealing that CO mediates the anti-inflammatory effects through upstream signaling pathways, including mitogen-activated protein kinase pathways, and by inhibiting Toll-like receptor signaling.
 This finding, that a gaseous molecule produced endogenously by cells can exert anti-inflammatory effects, opened new avenues of research in both experimental models of clinical disease and in human disease.
 Dr. Choi's studies have since demonstrated that low dose inhaled CO exhibited potent anti-inflammatory effects in numerous preclinical models of human disease.
 His laboratory employs state-of-the-art techniques (e.g. genomic approaches) to identify candidate genes in the pathogenesis of lung diseases and is illuminating the role of autophagy in acute and chronic lung diseases.
 Dr. Choi has led the investigative community in the design and successful completion of Phase I and Phase II trials regarding the use of inhaled CO in human diseases.

 Dr. Michael Niederman is an international authority on respiratory infections.
 He has been engaged globally in the development of diagnostic and therapeutic guidelines for the management of community acquired and hospital acquired pneumonias.
 He has an active investigative portfolio examining novel therapeutic options for respiratory infections, including complex respiratory infections in the intensive care unit.
 He is currently leading an international multi-center study of the use of adjunctive aerosolized antibiotics for the therapy of severe pneumonia.
 He is also focused on an investigative portfolio leveraging antimicrobial stewardship by enhancing the optimal therapeutic approach to respiratory infections in the ICU while minimizing antimicrobial resistance.
+Recently, he has become involved in a multi-disciplinary study to examine the long-term sequelae of COVID-19 infection.

 Dr. Renat Shaykhiev, who recently joined the pulmonary division, is focused on airway epithelial stem cells, differentiation pathways and plasticity; epithelial-mesenchymal interactions, using 3D airway organoid models that mimic organization of human airways in the in vivo lung; epithelial-immune interactions and innate immunity in the lung; and pathogenesis of airway remodeling in human lung disease.
 The latter line of study uses patient-derived models of airway epithelial differentiation and remodeling to study the molecular and cellular mechanisms that underlie the early pathogenesis of airway remodeling in human lung diseases, such as COPD, asthma, pulmonary fibrosis and lung cancer.

-Dr. Suzanne Cloonan, who closely collaborates with Drs.
+Dr. Suzanne Cloonan, who collaborates closely with Drs.
 Choi and Martinez, studies programmed cell death (PCD) pathways in the pathogenesis of disease states.
 She first identified a non-canonical form of PCD involving autophagy as a mechanism of action pertaining to particular anti-depressant drugs.
 Her advances in research include: showed a mechanism by which cilia of the airway epithelium shorten in response to cigarette smoke as related to COPD pathogenesis; showed in vitro and in vivo, that cigarette smoke induces mitochondrial dysfunction in the lung, leading to selective removal of mitochondria by PINK-1 dependent autophagy or mitophagy; and identified a GWAS COPD susceptibility gene in the regulation of mitochondrial responses to cigarette smoke.

-Dr. Heather Stout-Delgado, who closely collaborates with Dr. Choi and Martinez, focuses on the impact of aging on innate immune responses to bacterial and viral pulmonary infections.
+Dr. Heather Stout-Delgado, who collaborates closely with Drs.
+Choi and Martinez, focuses on the impact of aging on innate immune responses to bacterial and viral pulmonary infections.
 Her laboratory is also examining how the process of biological aging and dysregulated molecular signaling pathways can contribute to the development of pulmonary fibrosis.
 Using both in vitro and in vivo models, her laboratory is critically examining cellular and molecular signaling cascades with the goal to design therapeutic strategies to improve these responses in the aged lung.

 The Critical Care section of the Division of Pulmonary and Critical Care Medicine is at the forefront of advances in research that are benefiting the clinical care setting, such as the Intensive Care Unit.
 Studies underway cover a wide breadth, from sepsis to lung and brain injury, and are carried out by individual investigators or in collaboration with outstanding researchers from other divisions within the Weill Department of Medicine.